blackdante101/Universities-Search-Engine-Php-MySQL/README.md

 This Is A Preview Of The Website https://unifeed1.000webhostapp.com/

-Frontend
+# Frontend
 - HTML
 - CSS
 - Bootstrap

-Backend
+# Backend
 - Php/MySQL

-The role of the admin is to upload:
+# The Role Admin Is To Upload:

 - Logo Of University
 - Name of University